logicspark/berryjam/README.md

   <br/><br/>
   Berryjam is a Vue.js component analytics tool to scan your project for components to monitor their usages.
 Component visibility allows for effective team communication and provides opportunities to optimize your source code.
   <br/><br/>
-  Currently supporting JavaScript / TypeScript and Vue.js (2.5.X and above).
-The CLI scan is more accurate on TypeScript project and does not yet support Nuxt.
+  Currently supporting JavaScript / TypeScript, Vue.js (3.X) and Nuxt (3.X).
+The CLI scan is more accurate on TypeScript project.
   <br/><br/>

   [Overview](#sunglasses-overview) - [Quick Start (to Web Documentation)][documentation] - [Community](#busts_in_silhouette-community) - [Support (to Berryjam Discord)][discord] - [License](#books-license)